github/codeql/ql/docs/learn-ql/introduce-libraries.rst

 - ``LoopStmt``: a loop; use ``getBody()`` to access its body

-  - ``ForStmt``: a ``for`` statement; use ``getInit()``, ``getCond()``, and ``getPost()`` to access the init statement, loop condition and post statement, respectively, all of which are optional
+  - ``ForStmt``: a ``for`` statement; use ``getInit()``, ``getCond()``, and ``getPost()`` to access the init statement, loop condition, and post statement, respectively, all of which are optional

   - ``RangeStmt``: a ``range`` statement; use ``getDomain()`` to access the iteration domain, and ``getKey()`` and ``getValue()`` to access the expressions to which successive keys and values